NBISweden/workshop_omics_integration/schedule.md

 SciLifeLab, Tomtebodavagen 23A, 171 65 Stockholm.
 Room: Air, Alfa 2

 ##### Monday 2019-09-09

+Note: if you cannot see one of the pages because you've reached the free member preview, open the page in "Private Browsing" mode in your web browser.

 **08.45 - 09.00** Pre-course coffee

 **09.00 - 09.20** Welcome ([Rui][5], [Ashfaq][6], [Nikolay][7], [slides][23])